Let’s Get All Students Off to a Good Start!

 For Piano Students

 The app PA Player is a user-friendly tool for any piano student using the Piano Adventures music books.
 For $4.99/level purchase the Interactive Accompaniments version which includes play-along tracks for the Lesson Book, the Performance Book and Technique & Artistry Book.
 It’s a no-brainer for the price.
+Only certain students will need access to the PA Player app.
+Check with your teacher before purchasing.

 For Voice Students